GClunies/reflekt/README.md

 ```

 ### Building `dbt` packages to Model Event Data
-Modeling event data in `dbt` a lot of work.
+Modeling event data in `dbt` is a lot of work.
 Do we want staging models that are clean, documented, and tested? **OF COURSE!**

 Do we want to write and maintain SQL and YAML docs for hundreds of events? **ABSOLUTELY NOT!**